 - Unlimited Wi-Fi and broadband for personal use

-- Students use of sports amenities
+- Students use of sports amenities, enrichment, and wellbeing

 - Car parking facilities

 - Security, minibuses, on site medical care, free lockers for use